 However, they make beautiful potted palm trees for pool areas used during the warmer months of the year.
 These palms make attractive annual specimens pumping up the tropical flavor, as well as used to add appeal to special events or your business.

-- Robellini Palm: Robellini palm trees offer an elegant look with their feathery fronds flowing gracefully atop three trunks highlighting peg-like leaf bases.
+1. Pygmy Date Palm: Also called Robellini palm, these trees offer an elegant look with their feathery fronds flowing gracefully atop three trunks highlighting peg-like leaf bases.
 These are slow-growing, shorter palm trees for pool areas that work well as specimens, accent plants, or used to create privacy.

-When it comes to cold-hardy palm trees, Atlanta Palms has a fine selection of trees that are hardy growing year-round in Metro-Atlanta and the surrounding areas.
-The palms stand up to what the area throws at them during even the bitterest winters and retain their fine looks unaffected.
+When it comes to cold-hardy palm trees, Atlanta Palms has a fine selection of cold hardy palm trees that are hardy to various degrees depending on the type of palm, in Metro-Atlanta and the surrounding areas.

-- Windmill Palms: Besides their unique beauty, windmill palm trees are quite cold-hardy withstanding short bursts of subzero temperatures.
+- 1. Windmill Palms: Besides their unique beauty, windmill palm trees are quite cold-hardy withstanding temperature drops down to 5°and short drops down to 0°.
 The fan-shaped fronds resemble a windmill and the fibrous-lined trunk offers the palm additional protection from the cold.
-These make hardy, shade-producing pool palm trees that stand up to North Georgia winters offering a tropical feel year-round.
+These make tall, cold-hardy, shade-producing pool palm trees.

-- Sabal Palm: Native sabal palm trees make great pool palm trees, standing up to wind and cold temperatures of 15℉ and short lower bursts.
-The palm is tall and stately filled with a canopy of fan-shaped fronds.
+2. Sabal Palm: Native sabal palm trees make great pool palm trees, standing up to wind and cold temperatures of 10℉ and short lower dips to 5°F. The palm is tall and stately filled with a canopy of fan-shaped fronds.
 The tree works well to produce shade, as well as as a specimen to give the pool area an instant feel of the tropics.

-- European Fan Palm: European fan palm trees withstand temperatures of 20℉ and brief dips to 15℉.
+3. European Fan Palm: European fan palm trees withstand temperatures of 10℉ and brief dips to 5℉.
 The palm produces robust canopies packed with fan-shaped fronds atop single trunks.
-They make perfect pool palm trees to add privacy or can be used wherever you desire a blast of tropical appeal in the area.
+They make perfect pool palm trees to add privacy or can be used wherever you desire a blast of tropical appeal in the area as Single Trunk European Fan Palm or a smaller 30 gallon.

-- Dwarf Palmetto Palm: Dwarf palmetto trees are native to Georgia, cold-hardy to 0℉, and withstand brief dips to -5℉, making them great palm trees for pools located in the Metro-Atlanta areas.
+4. Dwarf Palmetto Palm: Dwarf palmetto trees are native to Georgia, cold-hardy to 5℉, and withstand brief dips to 0℉, making them great palm trees for pools located in the Metro-Atlanta areas.
 The tough slow-grower develops a lush green canopy filled with large fan-shaped fronds atop a single trunk.
+It also comes in a multi trunk variety.
 As a pool palm tree, it adds privacy, shade, enhances a tropical atmosphere, and makes an attractive specimen or accent plant.

-- Pindo Palm: Very cold-hardy, tolerating winter lows of 5℉ and brief dips a bit lower, pindo palm trees make showy and hardy additions used as pool palm trees.
+5. Pindo Palm: Most cold-hardy feathery frond palm, tolerating winter lows of 10℉ and brief dips to 5°F, pindo palm trees make showy and additions used by pools.
 Slow-growing sporting bluish-green feathery fronds, the palm offers the added bonus of offerings of edible fruit.
 Its thick and robust canopy makes the palm work well used for shade, privacy, or as a showy specimen or accent plant.

-- Mule Palm: Mule palm trees offer all the tropical looks of the frost-sensitive coconut palm but tolerate cold winters, withstanding temperatures of 20℉ and brief dips to 10℉.
-Fast-growing but only growing to a moderate size, the palm is a great pool palm tree for smaller areas.
+6. Mule Palm: Mule palm trees offer all the tropical looks of the frost-sensitive coconut palm but tolerate cold winters, withstanding temperatures of 15℉ and brief dips to 10℉.
+Fast-growing with an extensive dense canopy, the palm is a great pool palm tree for areas that need to be shady, or to create a backdrop behind lounge chairs.
 The arching green feathery fronds atop single trunks assure this palm will be an eye-catching addition wherever used around the pool.

 Small Palm Plants